rueire/rueire.github.io/index.md

 # My Projects

 Hi, I'm Reea.
-I am Information Techonology BBA Student. <br>
+I am Business Information Systems Student. <br>
-In my studies I've focused on visuals aspects of programming (CSS, HTML) as well as usability and accessibility.<br>
+In my studies I've focused on visual aspects of programming (CSS, HTML) as well as usability and accessibility.<br>
-I'm mostly interested in learning more about Data Engineering, and possibly Data Architecture.
+I'm mostly interested in learning more about Data Engineering, Software Development.

 ## Projects